dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 an integer return result is put in register `r0`).

 A couple notes:
   1. You should get used to looking at machine code!
   2. Even if you don't know how to write assembly code, or even understand all (most) of of the instructions, it's possible to get a sense for key events such as what locations are being read or written, what values returned, etc.

-  3. Even though your laptop almost certainly uses a different CPU than the pi, we can still compile code for the pi on it ("cross-compilation").
+     A common question: we often want to know the order of reads or writes to device memory locations and if any were removed.

   4. Further, since the code for `trivial.c` is well-defined, we can compile ito for other machine architectures and yet still see similar behavior.

-For example, using the native `gcc` and `objdump` on my 64-bit x86 laptop:
+     For example, even though your laptop almost certainly uses a different CPU than the pi, we can still compile code for the pi on it ("cross-compilation").
+Using the native `gcc` and `objdump` on my 64-bit x86 laptop:

             % gcc -O2 -c trivial.c